ephema/MEVBoost-Analysis/README.md

-# MEVB-Analysis
+# MEV-Boost Analysis
-Statistical analysis of MEV Boost payments in 2022 and 2023
+Statistical analysis of MEV Boost payments in 2022, 2023 and 2024

+Please refer to the blog post for a summary on the insights.